 - In the Vampire Hunter D films, only the top ranking vampires (Magnus, Mier, and Carmilla) come across as suave.
 Even Lamika is pretty much a Lonely Rich Kid turned Harmless Villain.
 Rei Ginsei angrily demands Count Lee make him a full vampire; Count Lee just laughs at him.

-- Puella Magi Madoka Magica: In the backstory, Akemi Homura is the poster girl of this trope in regard to being a Magical Girl.
-She was a complete loser in traditional sense before she became a Magical Girl.
+- Puella Magi Madoka Magica: In the back story, Homura Akemi is the poster girl of this trope in regards to being a Magical Girl.
+She was a complete loser in the traditional sense before she became a Magical Girl.
 After becoming a magical girl, she's very bad at fighting Witches.
 By the time the story proper starts, she's taken enough levels in badass that finding this out is a major shock.

 - In the graphic novel Life Sucks, our hero Dave is a vampire who refuses to kill people for a blood fix.
 He gets his blood from the blood bank instead, and his vampire powers are consequently weak.